 A notary public shall provide and keep an official seal, which shall clearly show, when embossed, stamped, impressed or affixed to a document, the name of the notary, the State Seal, the words "Notary Public," and the name of the county wherein the bond and oath of office are filed, and the date the notary public's commission expires.
-The seal of every notary public commissioned on or after January 1, 1992, shall contain the sequential identification number assigned to the notary and the sequential identification number assigned to the manufacturer or vendor.
+The seal of every notary public commissioned on or after January 1, 1992, shall contain the sequential identification number assigned to the manufacturer or vendor.
 The notary public shall authenticate with the official seal all official acts.